Leather upper – the hiking boot from the past?

 Another question you should ask yourself is “what kind of material do I want for the upper?”

-We offer both leather and synthetic uppers.
+We offer both leather and synthetic and recycled uppers.
 Synthetic has become extremely popular over the past few years and is now used on most models.
 These shoes and boots are easy-care, breathable and also durable – but does that mean the traditional leather hiking boot is a thing of the past?

 No, not by a long shot!
 After all, no other material has the outstanding properties of leather.
 As a natural fiber, leather is extremely comfortable; it’s breathable, adapts to the shape of your feet and is also waterproof if properly cared for.
 Especially for people with feet that are more “problematic” or prone to pinching or chafing, leather can often offer a much better fit in the long run than synthetic upper materials alone.
 The same of course applies to the lining of the shoe, here too we offer leather finishes.